marcvaneijk/marcvaneijk.old/_posts/2016-02-16-armtemplatefunctions.md

 title: Azure Resource Manager – Validate all template functions
 tags:
 ---
 In your deployment templates for Azure Resource Manager, you can use all kind of template functions.
 These functions can perform a variety of actions, from retrieving information to calculating numbers and changing string values.
-You can find a description of these template functions (including some examples) here: https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-functions/
+You can find a description of these template functions (including some examples) [here](https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-functions/)

 The list of functions retrieved from the article at the time of writing this blogpost are grouped in the following categories.